-Women who have not had children or who had their first child after age 30 have a slightly higher breast cancer risk.
-Having many pregnancies and becoming pregnant at an early age reduces breast cancer risk.
-Pregnancy reduces a woman's total number of lifetime menstrual cycles, which may be the reason for this effect.
+Women who have not had children or who had their first child after age 30 have a slightly higher breast cancer risk overall.
+Having many pregnancies and becoming pregnant at an early age reduces breast cancer risk overall.
+Still, the effect of pregnancy is different for different types of breast cancer.

-Recent oral contraceptive use: Studies have found that women using oral contraceptives (birth control pills) have a slightly greater risk of breast cancer than women who have never used them.
-Over time, this risk seems to go back to normal once the pills are stopped.
-Women who stopped using oral contraceptives more than 10 years ago do not appear to have any increased breast cancer risk.
-When thinking about using oral contraceptives, women should discuss their other risk factors for breast cancer with their health care team.
+Oral contraceptives: Studies have found that women using oral contraceptives (birth control pills) have a slightly greater risk of breast cancer than women who have never used them.
+This risk seems to go back to normal over time once the pills are stopped.
+Women who stopped using oral contraceptives more than 10 years ago don’t appear to have any increased breast cancer risk.

 Hormone therapy after menopause

-Hormone therapy using estrogen (often combined with progesterone) has been used for many years to help relieve symptoms of menopause and to help prevent osteoporosis (thinning of the bones).
-Earlier studies suggested it might have other health benefits as well, but those benefits have not been found in more recent, better designed studies.
+Hormone therapy with estrogen (often combined with progesterone) has been used for many years to help relieve symptoms of menopause and to help prevent osteoporosis (thinning of the bones).
 This treatment goes by many names, such as post-menopausal hormone therapy (PHT), hormone replacement therapy (HRT), and menopausal hormone therapy (MHT).

-Combined hormone therapy (HT): Use of combined post-menopausal hormone therapy increases the risk of getting breast cancer.
+Combined hormone therapy (HT): Use of combined hormone therapy increases the risk of getting breast cancer.
 It may also increase the chances of dying from breast cancer.
-This increase in risk can be seen with as little as 2 years of use.
-Large studies have found that there is an increased risk of breast cancer related to the use of combined HT.
-Combined HT also increases the likelihood that the cancer may be found at a more advanced stage.

-Estrogen therapy (ET): The use of estrogen alone after menopause does not appear to increase the risk of developing breast cancer significantly, if at all.
-But when used long term (for more than 10 years), ET has been found to increase the risk of ovarian and breast cancer in some studies.
+Estrogen therapy (ET): The use of estrogen alone after menopause does not appear to increase the risk of developing breast cancer.

-Some studies suggest that breastfeeding may slightly lower breast cancer risk, especially if it is continued for 1½ to 2 years.
-But this has been a difficult area to study, especially in countries such as the United States, where breastfeeding for this long is uncommon.
+Some studies suggest that breastfeeding may slightly lower breast cancer risk, especially if it’s done for at least a year.
+But this has been hard to study, especially in countries like the United States, where breastfeeding for this long is uncommon.